ScilifelabDataCentre/genome-portal/hugo/content/citation/_index.md

 we reccomend that you cite the original publication.
 For datasets that do not have an associated publication, please go to the _Download_ page for the species, click the *Show reduced table view* button and see if there is an accession number or a DOI that can be used to refer to the dataset.

-### 4. Citing the underlying code
+### 4. Citing the source code

 #### Citing the Genome Portal code

 The Genome Portal is operated by the <a target="_blank" href="https://scilifelab.se/data">SciLifeLab Data Centre</a> and partners.
-All of the source code used on the website is available on GitHub.
+All of the source code used to generate the website is available on [GitHub](https://github.com/ScilifelabDataCentre/genome-portal/).
-The code used to produce the website is available in our <a target="_blank" href="https://github.com/ScilifelabDataCentre/genome-portal/">genome-portal repository</a>.
-All of the code that we have produced is available for reuse under an MIT licence.
+The code is published under the MIT license.
 If you have reused the code or otherwise want to cite the code, please use the following:

 **APA format:**\
 SciLifeLab Data Centre (year) genome-portal. version: [version number](Software).
 Zenodo.
 XXXXXXX<XXXXXXX>.